lzwjava/blog-source/resume.md

 ### Corporate Projects

+* An AI-powered story bot.
+Participated in the full stack development.
+Used tech stacks like Python, Flask, React, AWS, and MiniMax.
+2024.5.
 * PayMe from HSBC.
 Participated in the backend development of auto top-up feature and cloud migration.
 Used tech stacks like Java, Spring Cloud, Azure and AWS.
 From 2022.11 to 2023.07.
 * DBS Digibank CN.
 Participated in the backend development of mutual funds.
 Used tech stacks like Java, Spring Cloud, and Pivotal Cloud Foundry.
 From 2022.7 to 2022.11.
 * DBS Client Connect.
 Participated in the backend development of equity trading.
 Used tech stacks like Java, Spring Cloud and Pivotal Cloud Foundry.
 From 2021.12 to 2022.6.